Canada Workers Benefit: Eligibility, Payment Amounts and How to Apply

 Income Thresholds

-Your total working income must be below the income thresholds set for your particular province or territory of residence.
+You must have a working income, and your net income must be below the income thresholds set for your particular province or territory of residence.

 Family SituationCanada Except